stakater/kubestackplus-docs/content/for-developers/pipelines/pipelines.md

       version: 3.6.7
 ```

-As mentioned earlier, we will use the stakater-tekton-chart to deploy our tekton pipeline resources.
+As mentioned earlier, we will use the `stakater-tekton-chart` to deploy our Tekton pipeline resources.
 Now we will be populating the values file for the Tekton pipeline Chart to create our pipeline.

 ```yaml